felixld/Discord-Chatbot/README.md

 -----

-### Step 4: Deploy the Bot
+### Step 4: Deployment

+You can either deploy the bot on a server or run it on your own PC.

+#### Option A: Deploying to a Server (Oracle Cloud)

 To ensure your bot is online 24/7, you can deploy it on a server.
-This guide uses an Oracle Cloud free tier instance, which is perfect for this.
+The Oracle Cloud Free Tier provides a great option for this.

-1. Connect to your server via **SSH**.

-2. Clone the repository using `git clone`:
+1.  **Create a Free Tier Instance**:
+    If you don't have one, log in to your Oracle Cloud account and create a new **"Compute Instance"** under the **"Always Free"** options.

+2.  **Connect via SSH**:
+    Once your instance is running, find its public IP address and connect to it using SSH.

+3.  **Clone the Repository**:
+    Run the following commands in your terminal to get the bot's code:

     ```bash
     git clone https://github.com/felixld/Discord-Chatbot.git
     cd Discord-Chatbot
     ```

+4.  **Create the `config.py` File**:
-3. Create a `config.py` file to store your sensitive API keys. **Do not add this file to your GitHub repository\!**
+    Create a `config.py` file to store your sensitive API keys. **Do not add this file to your GitHub repository\!**

     ```python
     # config.py